 4. Distract yourself from the monotony.

 The main “pro” of loops: you’re never alone.
 You see your friends/crews/race staff often.

 The main “con” of loops: you see everything else just as often.
 Like that stretch of rocks you hated running over the first 37 times.
 Or that straight-away that seems to get longer each loop.
 The scenery doesn’t change, and the monotony can be mentally debilitating.

 So, find – or create – distractions.

-Use music (with headphones, please), if the course and race director allow it.
-Better yet: a podcast or a book on tape.
-Learn something while you run!
+Use music (with headphones, please), if the course and race director allows it.
+Better yet: a podcast or book on tape.
+Learn something new while you run!

 One of my favorite games to play on a looped course is the “alphabet” game.
 Each loop, pick a letter.
 Take turns (if you are running with others) naming as many words as you can that start with that letter, without repeating a word.
 It’s not only a great distraction, but it’s 26 loops worth of distraction.
 HOURS of fun!